African-American history: Civil rights era

 By this time, African Americans who questioned the effectiveness of nonviolent protest had gained a greater voice.
 More militant Black leaders, such as Malcolm X of the Nation of Islam and Eldridge Cleaver of the Black Panther Party, called for Black people to defend themselves, using violence, if necessary.
 From the mid-1960s to the mid-1970s, the Black Power movement urged African Americans to look to Africa for inspiration and emphasized Black solidarity, rather than integration.

+During the civil rights era saw a surge of Ku Klux Klan activities such as bombings of African American schools and churches and violence against African American and white activists in the South.

 Post-civil rights era

-Politically and economically, Black people have made substantial strides in the post-civil rights era.
-Civil rights leader Jesse Jackson, who ran for the Democratic Party's presidential nomination in 1984 and 1988, brought unprecedented support and leverage to Black people in politics.

-In 1989, Douglas Wilder became the first African-American elected governor in U.S. history.
-In 1992 Carol Moseley-Braun of Illinois became the first Black woman elected to the U.S. Senate.
-There were 8,936 Black officeholders in the United States in 2000, showing a net increase of 7,467 since 1970.
-In 2001 there were 484 Black mayors.

-The 39 African-American members of Congress form the Congressional Black Caucus, which serves as a political bloc for issues relating to African Americans.
+A large scale post-civil rights era demonstration was held on October 16th, 1995, in Washington, D.C., called the Million Man March.
+Organized by Nation of Islam leader Louis Farrakhan, the event aimed to promote African American unity.
+The march featured speeches from prominent civil rights leaders, including Benjamin Chavis, Jesse Jackson, and Maya Angelou, with several hundred thousand to over one million participants.

 The appointment of Black people to high federal offices—including General Colin Powell, Chairman of the U.S. Armed Forces Joint Chiefs of Staff, 1989–93, United States Secretary of State, 2001–05; Condoleezza Rice, Assistant to the President for National Security Affairs, 2001–04, Secretary of State in, 2005–09; Ron Brown, United States Secretary of Commerce, 1993–96; and Supreme Court justices Thurgood Marshall and Clarence Thomas—also demonstrates the increasing visibility of Black people in the political arena.